pratik-choudhari/docker-guide/markdown_files/what_is_docker.md

 In today's date software development rate has sky rocketed but this has introduced discrepancies in terms of environment configuration, application isolation and avoiding resource access conflicts.

 A solution for this problem is to use __Virtual Machines__.
-A Virtual Machine runs an instance of some Operating System and the host machine hardware is virtualised by a bare metal hypervisor(a software resposible for allocation of resources to virtual machines).
+A Virtual Machine runs an instance of some Operating System and the host machine hardware is virtualised by a bare metal hypervisor(a software responsible for allocation of resources to virtual machines).
 Here's how a VM is set up.

 <center><img src="../images/virtual_machines_architecture.jpg" width=300></img></center>